newmedia-centre/high-mesh-optimizer/README.md

 1. Organize your raw high and low poly meshes into separate input folders.
 2. Prepare high poly meshes using `blender-src/batch_flip_merge_normal.py` via the command line, saving the output to a dedicated "prepared high" folder.
-3. Prepare low poly meshes using `blender-src/batch_uv_unwrap.py` via the command line, saving the output to a dedicated "prepared low" folder.
+3. Prepare low poly meshes using `blender-src/batch_uv_unwrap.py` and `blender-src/batch_flip_merge_normal.py` via the command line, saving the output to a dedicated "prepared low" folder.
 4. Open Substance Painter and ensure the Batch Baker plugin is enabled.
 5. Configure the plugin panel:
     *   Set Low Poly Folder to your "prepared low" folder.
     *   Set High Poly Folder to your "prepared high" folder.
     *   Choose resolution and maps to bake.
     *   Set the main Export Folder.
-    *   Adjust options (matching, format, test mode).
+    *   Adjust options (format, test mode).
 6. Click "Run Batch Process" and monitor the progress bar and status label.
 7. Find your baked textures in the specified Export Folder, organized into subdirectories named after the low poly meshes.